05

 As I adjusted to my new lifestyle in this community, I found the school enjoyable, even though Esha attended the same one and often found ways to bother me.
 She had a knack for teasing, her laughter ringing in my ears like a playful yet strange melody.

-I was not an outgoing person, but Ashish and Joshi were different.
+I was not an outgoing person, but Ashish and Joshi were different from me.
 They were the kind of friends who could light up a room with their energy, and as time passed, I found myself drawn to their infectious enthusiasm.
-I made friends with them, and we shared a similar outlook on life, which helped me navigate the new environment.
+I made friends with them, and we shared a similar outlook on life, which helped me navigate through my growing years.

-We all ended up at the same university, where Ashish pursued interests in finance and media, Joshi was captivated by biology, and I immersed myself in computers and technology.
+We all ended up at the same university, where Ashish pursued interests in finance and media, Joshi was captivated by biology and went on to become a doctor, and I immersed myself in computers and technology.

 Despite our differing passions, we made it a point to hang out together regularly, enjoying each other’s company and navigating the challenges of school life as a united front.